moonbuggy/docker-dnsmasq-updater/README.md

 docker run -d --name dnsmasq-updater -v /var/run/docker.sock:/var/run/docker.sock moonbuggy2000/dnsmasq-updater
 ```

-If you're using a config file instead of environment variables (see below) you'll need to persist it with `-v <conf volume>:/conf/`.
-If you're using an SSH key for authentication you can put the key in the `/conf/` folder to persist it.
+If you're using a config file instead of environment variables (see below) you'll need to persist it with `-v <conf volume>:/app/conf/dnsmasq_updater.conf`.
+If you're using an SSH key for authentication you can persist and use the `/app/keys/` folder.

 #### Docker environment varaibles